chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 - Script creates figures for both urban and rural model results.
 - Directories for figures should be created prior to running script.

-Alternatively, individual figures can be created by running the code found in each of the `Figures_*` directories.
+Individual figures can also be created by running the appropriate code found in each of the `Figures_*` directories.

+#### Tables

+Tables are created using scripts in directories with the `Tables_*` prefix.
+These generate output in `.csv` or `.tex` formats for main and supplementary analyses.

 ### Step 4: Supplementary Analyses with Superettes

-For the supplementary analysis using the modified low-access indicator that includes superettes:
+For the supplementary analyses using the modified low-access indicator that includes superettes:

 1. Open `Code/Analysis_Supplementary_w_Superettes/`
 2. Follow the same procedure as the main analysis (Steps 1-3)
 3. The directory structure mirrors `Code/Analysis/` but uses the modified indicator

-### Additional Supplementary Analyses

-The additional scripts and programs included in the repository can be run individually or are supplementary analyses addressing reviewer comments.

 ## Questions